cforte7/Random-Event-Analysis/README.md

 ## Introduction

   In modern computing, the generation of events with specific probabilities has been considered a necessary tool for applications ranging from executing computer simulation models, to running gambling machines.
-Another field where this is prevelant is in eSports, or competitive video gaming.
-With viewership [quickly growing and experts ancitipating it to become a billion dollar industry](http://www.businessinsider.com/esports-popularity-revenue-forecast-chart-2017-3), understanding the mechanism by which these games function can have major impacts.
+Another field where this is prevalant is in eSports, or competitive video gaming.
+With viewership [quickly growing and experts anticipating it to become a billion dollar industry](http://www.businessinsider.com/esports-popularity-revenue-forecast-chart-2017-3), understanding the mechanism by which these games function can have major impacts.

   <b>In this Readme, I will explore random event generation in the computer game Dota 2 by comparing the stated probabilities/expected results to collected gameplay data, to determine accuracy of the stated probability and if the events can be considered [independent and identically distributed random variables](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).</b>